 Key Takeaways

 A court in ‘s-Hertogenbosch, Netherlands, heard Pertsev’s case a two-day trial in March this year.
-Now, the the panel’s verdict could influence the how developers are treated by courts across the world.
+The panel’s verdict was expected to influence the way how developers are treated by courts across the world.

 Tornado Cash developer Alexey Pertsev has been convicted of money laundering by a Dutch judge at the s-Hertogenbosch court on Tuesday.